 homes in the world use smart home technology as of 2021*

 2. I don’t want to install unattractive hardware in my home

-Smart home technology has tremendously evolved since its introduction, and one of the areas showing the most improvement is product design.
+Smart home technology has evolved greatly since its introduction.
+Not only has it become more reliable, secure, and includes snazzy new features, it has begun to focus on design and aesthetics.
+This is huge for home owners who have spent time and focus developing a specific design narrative for their home.
+After implementing a specific design for each room in your home, the last you’d want to do is install technology that only hinders the look you’ve worked hard to achieve.
 Industry leaders such as Basalte and Lutron produce products that are handcrafted and indistinguishable from beautiful works of art.
-Keypads inspired by Finoacci or emulate the keys of a piano are available in various finishes, bringing luxury that melds your home’s design to your technology solutions.
+Design-driven keypads inspired by Fibonacci or emulate the keys of a piano are available in various finishes, bringing luxury that melds your technology solutions to your home’s design.

 At TSP, we believe that your home’s design should influence the technology, not the other way around.